TT is an online writer with over six years of experience writing about sports and pop culture.

-- College: West Virginia
+- College: West Virginia University

-- Drafted: 44th overall by Miami Dolphins
+- Drafted: 44th overall by the Dolphins

 Pat White passed up a lucrative baseball career to play quarterback at West Virginia.
-In his four years as a Mountaineer, he was the ultimate dual threat quarterback.
+In his four years as a Mountaineer, he was the ultimate dual-threat quarterback.
 He and running back Steve Slaton formed one of the top run duos in college football.

-White was an elusive runner with solid arm strength, but he was never asked to throw the ball all over the field in college.
+White was an elusive runner with solid arm strength, but he was never asked to throw the ball all over the field like he did in college.
 Given his athleticism, he could have played a Kordell Stewart–like role as a quarterback/running back/wide receiver hybrid.
-However, Miami was so quick to jump ship on the investment, and both parties ultimately suffered because of it.
+However, Miami was quick to jump ship on the investment, and both parties ultimately suffered because of it.
 White wasted his prime years out of football, and the Dolphins were relegated to mediocrity until they made the playoffs in 2016.

 Where Is He Now?